naveedalirehmani/Obsidian/Block-chain.md

 Deterministic refers to a process or system that produces the same output or result when given the same inputs or starting conditions.
 In other words, in a deterministic system, there is a one-to-one correspondence between the inputs and the outputs, and there is no randomness or uncertainty involved.

 ---

+**Consensus mechanism**
+In a decentralized system or blockchain network, the consensus mechanism ensures that participants collectively agree on the validity and integrity of the data.
+To achieve this, every participant typically verifies the data to ensure that it has not been altered or tampered with.